Dsackler/lemonScript/README.md

 <tr>
 <td>

-    When life gives you lemons try slices add(slices a, slices b) BEGIN JUICING
+    When life gives you lemons try slice add(slice a, slice b) BEGIN JUICING
     	you get lemonade and a + b
     	END JUICING